serverless/extensions/README.md

 ## Update (November 28th, 2023)

 **This is EXT's initial release**, tailored for Extension developers.
 Upcoming **Serverless Framework V.4** will support using Extensions more easily.
-Start by exploring this documentation and the [examples](./extensions) provided.
+Start making your own Extensions by exploring this documentation and the [examples](./extensions) provided.
 A registry for Extensions is also on the horizon for easier publishing and usage.

 # Overview